 Concentrating initially on life insurers, the Authority is developing a standard capital and solvency model ("SCSM") which will address the main risks to which life assurers may be exposed.
-As part of this work the Authority issued a discussion paper on the valuation of assets and liabilities for solvency purposes in April 2014.
-This was followed shortly after by a consultation paper on the Assessment of Capital Adequacy for long term insurance, proposing a standard model for the calculation of solvency capital requirements prior to the first Quantitative Impact Study which would commence in October 2014.
+As part of this work the Authority issued its first quantitative impact study ("QIS1") in relation to life insurers in September 2014, with reporting required by the end of March 2015.